-2014 ESC Management of Antithrombotic Therapy in Atrial Fibrillation Patients Presenting With Acute Coronary Syndrome and/or Undergoing Percutaneous Coronary or Valve Interventions
+2014 ESC WGT/EHRA/EAPCI/ACCA Management of Antithrombotic Therapy in Atrial Fibrillation Patients Presenting with Acute Coronary Syndrome and/or Undergoing Percutaneous Coronary or Valve Interventions

-August 25, 2014—This document on the management of antithrombotic therapy in atrial fibrillation patients presenting with acute coronary syndrome and/or undergoing percutaneous coronary or valve interventions is a joint consensus document of the European Society of Cardiology Working Group on Thrombosis, European Heart Rhythm Association (EHRA), European Association of Percutaneous Cardiovascular Interventions (EAPCI), and European Association of Acute Cardiac Care (ACCA), endorsed by the Heart Rhythm Society (HRS) and Asia Pacific Heart Rhythm Society (APHRS).
+August 26, 2014—This document on the management of antithrombotic therapy in atrial fibrillation patients presenting with acute coronary syndrome and/or undergoing percutaneous coronary or valve interventions is a joint consensus document of the European Society of Cardiology Working Group on Thrombosis, the European Heart Rhythm Association (EHRA), the European Association of Percutaneous Cardiovascular Interventions (EAPCI), and the European Association of Acute Cardiac Care (ACCA).

 In 2010, the European Society of Cardiology (ESC) Working Group on Thrombosis published a consensus document, endorsed by the European Heart Rhythm Association (EHRA) and the European Association of Percutaneous Coronary Intervention (EAPCI), to address the management aspects of this complex clinical scenario.
 This was followed by a North American consensus document, which had many similarities in management approaches.
 Since 2010, substantial changes are now evident in stroke prevention in AF, with the introduction of NOACs and greater attention to quality of anticoagulation control as reflected by average time in the therapeutic range (TTR) of the international normalized ratio.